Some experts say 90% of what we communicate is non-verbal.

 We use this form of language to attract people of interest, or to communicate that we’re not interested!

 It can be difficult to interpret these signs, especially for teens dealing with both puberty and a special need such as autism or Asperger’s Syndrome.

 by Stephanie Mitelman, M.A., CSE, AASECT Certified Sexuality Educator

-These cards were designed to teach students with social impairments, particularly those with autism, Asperger’s Syndrome, or other special needs, to look at body language and facial expressions to get information about a person’s interest or feelings.
+These cards were designed to teach students with social impairments, particularly those with autism, Asperger’s Syndrome, or other special needs, to look at body language and facial expressions of someone else to get information about a person’s interest or feelings.

-The set includes pictures expressing different messages conveyed by body language and facial expressions, by both males and females.
+The set includes 44 cards expressing different messages conveyed by body language and facial expressions, by both males and females.

 The cards have images on the front, and full descriptions of what is being communicated, on the back of the card.

 The pictures are matched with full descriptions of what is being communicated.

 They can be used to teach about body language, or to quickly quiz learners.

 P.S.
 This is the E-version of the program that you can download immediately upon purchase.
 It contains the same contents as the Print version of the same program.